Occupation: Migrant. One African's 12-year quest for Europe

-AGADEZ, Niger On Mayango Jallah’s second attempt to reach Europe, he recalls, the dinghy he was in came within sight of southern Spain.
+AGADEZ, Niger (Reuters) - On Mayango Jallah’s second attempt to reach Europe, he recalls, the dinghy he was in came within sight of southern Spain.

 "We saw the light, bright," said the Liberian political science graduate.
 "It was like we were reaching heaven."